ChrstphrHll/npc_gen/students/Gormoth Shyrrik.md

 ---
 ### Description
 - 2nd year Dwarf Paladin in Jettenia
-- wavy platinum hair that's a tousled bed head, Brown eyes, and Pale skin
+- short straight dirty blonde hair that's plain, Brown eyes, and Pale skin
 - Is Lucky and Finicky, and has Spiritualism as their ideal

 ### Organizations